eclipse/kuksa.val/kuksa-client/README.md

 The example server protocol list 127.0.0.1 as an alternative name, but the TLS-client currently used does not accept it, instead a valid server name must be given as argument.
-Currently `Server` and `localhost`are valid names from the example certificates.
+Currently `Server` and `localhost` are valid names from the example certificates.

 ```
 ~/kuksa.val/kuksa-client$ kuksa-client --ip 127.0.0.1 --port 55555 --protocol grpc  --cacertificate ../kuksa_certificates/CA.pem --tls-server-name Server
 ```

-### Connecting to KUKSA.val Server
+### Connecting to KUKSA Server

-Connecting to KUKSA.val Server is default, and TLS is used by default by KUKSA.val Server.
+Connecting to KUKSA Server is default, and TLS is used by default by KUKSA Server.
-`--tls-server-name` does not need to be used when connecting to KUKSA.val Server, that is the only difference compared to connecting to KUKSA.val Databroker.
+`--tls-server-name` does not need to be used when connecting to KUKSA Server, that is the only difference compared to connecting to KUKSA Databroker.

 ```
 ~/kuksa.val/kuksa-client$ kuksa-client